dasupradyumna/launch.nvim/README.md

 }
 ```

-Defined input variables can be used in both task and debug configurations with the following syntax
+Defined user variables can be used in both task and debug configurations with the following syntax
-`{@<variable_name>}`, in `command` and `args` fields *(this will be supported in all string
+`{@<variable_name>}`, in `command` and `args` fields.
+When a task using this syntax is launched, it
+will prompt a choice from the user, substitute the syntax with the user's choice and then launches
-fields in the future)*
+the task. *(this will be supported in all string fields in the future)*

 1. **type** *(required)* `'select' | 'input'`
     Describes whether user is prompted for input from keyboard or select from a list of choices

 2. **desc** *(required)* `string`
-    A brief description for the input variable, displayed when user input is required
+    A brief description for the user variable, displayed when user input is required

 3. **default** `string | number | boolean`
     Default value already filled in when user is prompted for keyboard input